Britain has left the European Union. Find out what has changed for UK citizens flying and travelling within the EU.

 The new passports will exclude 'European Union' from the cover and first page of the passport.
 The new British passports will also be blue.
 For more information about your rights as a British passport holder, please visit our travel documents page.

 Tourists from the UK will be allowed to visit EU countries for up to 90 days in every 180 days period without the need to obtain a visa.
+This includes if you travel as a tourist, visit family or friends, attend business meetings, and cultural and sports events.
 However, UK citizens will not be able to work or study in the UK without further documentation.
 The EU has stated that this rule will remain in place as long as the UK applies the same visa-free travel regulation for EU citizens visiting the UK.

-The European Health Insurance Card (EHIC) gives EU citizens the right to receive medical attention under similar conditions as citizens native to the country that you're.
+The European Health Insurance Card (EHIC) gives EU citizens the right to receive medical attention under similar conditions as citizens native to the country that they're in.
+With the EHIC you can receive free or reduced cost of healthcare if you require medical attention whilst you're away from you country of residence.

 The European Health Insurance Card will now be replaced UK Global Health Insurance Card, which gives many of the benefits of the EHIC, such as emergency medical health care.